Real Estate Photo Enhancement in Chicago: 2026 Guide for Agents

 About the Author

 Lucas Correia is the founder of RealVision AI, an AI-powered real estate photo enhancement and virtual staging platform.
 He has worked with hundreds of Chicago-area agents and brokerages to implement faster, more accurate visual workflows that increase engagement while reducing post-production costs.
+His experience spans technology development and direct client consulting in the Chicago real estate market.

 About the author